CloudLabs-MOC/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_07_explore_sentinel.md

    >**Note**: You may need to select the "**>>**" at the far-right side of the window to see the information panel.

 1. From the left navigation panel, expand **Content Management**, then select **Community**.
-The community page includes *Cybersecurity insights and updates from Microsoft Research, a link to a list of Microsoft Sentinel Blogs, a link to Microsoft Sentinel Forums, links the the latest editions to the Microsoft Sentinel Hub, and more*.
+The community page includes *Cybersecurity insights and updates from Microsoft Research, a link to a list of Microsoft Sentinel Blogs, a link to Microsoft Sentinel Forums, links the latest editions to the Microsoft Sentinel Hub, and more*.
 Explore this as well.

     ![Picture 1](../Images/sc-44.png)